pappscalle/vite-react-typescript-mui5/README.md

 ...and open it in a browser.

-Create a new repo at github.com
+Create a new repo at github.com, `my-project`

 ```
 cd my-project